Finance

 On-premises hardware can be expensive to set up and maintain, but offers the advantage of complete control over the environment.
 Cloud-based hardware can be more cost effective, but you may have less control over the underlying infrastructure.

 We're now familiar with the hardware costs of AI - the computational power and data storage required to train and run algorithms.
-But what about the software costs, such as for data collection, analysis, and processing?
+But what about the AI software development cost, such as for data collection, analysis, and processing?

 These software costs are often hidden or underestimated, but they can be significant.
-For example, labeling data for training can be a costly and time-consuming process.
+For example, labeling data for training can be a costly and time-consuming process, frequently involving manual labor.
 And once data is collected, it still needs to be cleansed, organized, and processed before it can be used by AI algorithms.

 The same Centerbase article highlights that software costs, such as access licenses, quickly run into the thousands of dollars per server.